-Several years ago I tasted through some of the most popular absinthes for sale in the United States.
-It was a fascinating collection with a remarkable variety of flavors and color.
+Several years ago I tasted some of the most popular absinthes for sale in the United States.
+It was a fascinating collection with a remarkable variety of flavors and colors.
 Although absinthe has been legal since 2007, the absinthe market is truly the Wild West of spirits.

 This article was written in 2011 and most recently updated in November 2021.

 - Are Vegans Skinny, Smart & Sexy?: exploring the pluses of a plant-based diet - September 20, 2023

 - How To Choose Kitchen Knives: a simple guide for home cooks - September 19, 2023

 - Vegan Stuffed Acorn Squash: a healthy comfort dish - September 15, 2023